harksys/HawkEye/README.md

 ## Usage

-To get started and try out Hawk Eye, download the latest release for your platform on the [Released Page](https://github.com/harksys/hawkeye/releases).
+To get started and try out Hawk Eye, download the latest release for your platform on the [Releases Page](https://github.com/harksys/hawkeye/releases).

 ## Screenshots